danielmichaels/danielms/content/blog/16-lesspass.md

 # LessPass

-## The managerless password manager
+## The manager-less password manager

 LessPass, unlike other password managers does not store any information in a database or local cache.
 It simply takes in three pieces of information and then hashes that to return a password.
 If all three pieces of information haven't changed LessPass will always return the same password.